A home theater system with its components

 • Connectivity: Make sure the subwoofer can connect to your amplifier or receiver.

-See also How to Mount Tv on Cement
+See also How to Make Tv Mount Move Softer

 Sound Quality vs Aesthetics: Finding the Right Balance for Your Home Theater System Setup